 Wondering how to become a mechanic?
 An auto mechanics school, like Ranken, is the best way to get the mechanic training you need.

 The average vehicle today has 30 microprocessors on board, and as technology and electronics continue to influence the automotive industry, many automobile dealerships and independent repair shops are in need of skilled technicians capable of solving new and complex problems.

 To meet this need, Ranken offers an Automotive Maintenance Technology (AMT) program that provides students with the comprehensive knowledge and skills required by leading automotive manufacturers and service facilities today.

 Our students regularly compete in SkillsUSA and win top honors at the local, state and national levels.
-The program is accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) *
+The St. Louis and Wentzville programs are accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF).

 Ranken’s award-winning Automotive Maintenance Technology program is also offered at our Wentzville location.
 Students will attend classes loaded with hands-on activities for four days each week while completing the four-semester program.

 If you’re trying to figure out how to become a mechanic while holding down your day job, don’t worry.
 Classes can also be taken in the evening; making it easier to find employment during the day.